thalesfsp/configurer/README.md

 1. Update [CHANGELOG](CHANGELOG.md) accordingly.
 2. Once changes from MR are merged.
 3. Tag.
-Don't need to create release, it's automatically created by CI.
+Don't need to create a release, it's automatically created by CI.

 ## Roadmap